 Canada’s Anti Spam Legislation

-This information is intended as basic guidance only and should not be taken as legal advice for determining your compliance with CASL.
+The below information is intended as basic guidance only and should not be taken as legal advice for determining your compliance with CASL.

 What is it?